In our tomato variety reviews we rate and review each variety based on the following criteria:

 Disease and Pest Resistance

 # 1 in our tomato series is the Black Russian.
 This odd coloured tomato might be “different” but never judge a book by it's cover.

 The Black Russian is a large indeterminate plant (continues to grow-on kind-of like a vine) with a thick leader and many long branching off-stems; therefore, it will need staking or support.
-An heirloom variety so it's true-to-type if you wish to keep the seeds for re-growing.

 The fruit has a dark brown/blackish coloured skin when ripe with a similar coloured flesh presenting a beautiful dark glazed appearance when cut.
 Most people comment about the unusual colour of the fruit and some are turned-off by the look, which is a shame.